-If these symptoms are present, the faculty or staff member must stay at home, report to their supervisor and the School Nurse, and complete a Health Reporting Form.
-As part of our procedures, St. John's will have a screening process and a detailed reporting tool to assess and track any potential cases of
+If these symptoms are present, the faculty or staff member must stay at home, report to their supervisor and Dr. Hargrove and complete a Health Reporting Form.
+As part of our procedures, St. John's will have a screening process and a detailed reporting tool to assess and track any potential cases of COVID-19 at School.